weiwei2285762217/ChatGPT-Python-Applications/README.md

 - 📟 [whisper-speech-text]() : OpenAI's anoher API to convert text from audio
 - ⚙️ [finetuned-gpt]() : Train chatGPT on your custom data & ask queries from that data

+### Contributing

+If you would like to contribute more Applications, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch with your feature or bug fix.
+3. Commit your changes and push to your fork.
+4. Create a pull request.

 ### Further Readings

 - [@qxresearch](https://www.youtube.com/@qxresearch/) : Videos all about mathematics combined with coding and machine learning.